GLYCAM-Web/MD_Utils/README.md

 For example, if you want to run a simulation that:
 * Starts from a pre-minimized structure containing water.
-* Equilibrates the water first,
+* Relaxes the water first,
-* Then equilibrates everything,
+* Then relaxes everything,
 * Then does a production run.

-You would copy the file _scripts/Run_Multi-Part_Simulation.bash_ and the three mdin files in _inputs/pre-minimized-separate-water-equilibration/_ into a directory with your pre-minimized parm7 and rst7 files.
+You would copy the file _scripts/Run_Multi-Part_Simulation.bash_ and the three mdin files in _inputs/pre-minimized-separate-water-relaxation/_ into a directory with your pre-minimized parm7 and rst7 files.
 Then, you edit the Run_Multi-Part_Simulation.bash file as needed for your situation and then run the file.